dgillis91/mortgage_default_model/README.md

 mortgage default.
 The entry level model is a multivariate logistic regression model.
 In addition, we implemented a KNN model, and a more complex neural network.
-We find that, with the data used for the task, more advanced neural network topologies have not led to a substantial increase in prediction.
-With that in mind, other texts have indicated that, with additional data, it is possible to predict non linear decision boundaries with deep learning.
+We find that, with the data used for the task, more advanced neural network topologies lead to better performance in prediction.

 ## Data